 In 1976 a team of volunteers restored the mill to its former glory.
 Today it remains fully operational and stone-ground flour can be bought as a souvenir of your visit.

 Set in the heart of Devizes, Wadworth Brewery was founded in 1875.
 The Victorian building that still houses the brewery today was built by Henry Wadworth in 1885.
-Many of the original traditions of the brewery still exist including Shire horses that deliver the beer around the Devizes area, signwriting and a Master Brewery Cooper, one of the only four remaining in Britain.
+Many of the original traditions of the brewery still exist including Shire horses that deliver the beer around the Devizes area and an on-site signwriting studio.
 Wadworth Brewery now has a visitor centre that is free to visit.
 Tours of the brewery are also conducted for an additional charge.